 Remark 7.11.
-That we prove theorems about ideals by induction on their norm does not actually mean every positive integer is the norm of some ideal.
+That we prove theorems about ideals by induction on their norm does not actually mean there is always an ideal with any positive integer for its norm.
 For instance, there are no ideals in $\mathbb{Z}[\sqrt{-14}]$ with norm 11, as we saw in Example 7.6.
 That means some cases of these induction arguments are actually empty cases.